Bird

 in bird houses.
 You should inspect your bird houses for signs

-of gypsy moths, blow flies, ants, gnats, and bees and wasps.
+of gypsy moths, blow flies, ants, gnats, bees, and wasps.

 Coating the inside of the roof with bar soap will help keep